pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

     * *(Firstly tells us that they know a little bit about these, secondly that they can objectively compare things.)*

 * What are your current favorite tools/libraries that you're using, and why?
     * *(Slightly trick question as we don't really want them to be reliant on libraries.
-A flag would be raised, for example, if they say they couldn't live without JQuery.)* **PS - I don't think we should be asking trick questions.
-JL**
+A flag would be raised, for example, if they say they couldn't live without JQuery.)*

 * What kind of practices might you employ if you were making a mobile web app?
     * *(Check they consider things such as minification, image optimisation, offline caching, request batching...)*